HiLab-git/PyMIC_examples/seg_full_sup/3d_LCTSC/README.md

 pymic_eval_seg -cfg config/evaluation.cfg
 ```

-The obtained average Dice score by default setting should be close to 85%.
+The obtained average Dice score by default setting should be close to 83.4%.

 ## 3. Segmentation with other networks

-For the other networks, please replace `config/unet3d.cfg` by the corresponding configuration files during the training and prediction stages.
-See `config/***.cfg` for examples of other networks, such as UNet2D5, UNet3D_ScSE and LCOVNet.
+For the other networks, please replace `config/lcovnet.cfg` by the corresponding configuration files during the training and prediction stages.
+See `config/***.cfg` for examples of other networks, such as UNet2D5, UNet3D_ScSE and UNet3D.